Myanmar's earthquake death toll jumps to more than 1,000 as more bodies recovered from the rubble

 India sent a search and rescue team and a medical team as well as provisions, while Malaysia’s foreign ministry said the country will send 50 people on Sunday to help identify and provide aid to the worst-hit areas.

-South Korea announced it would provide $2 million worth of humanitarian aid to Myanmar through international organizations to support recovery efforts.
-The Foreign Ministry added that Seoul would closely monitor the situation and consider additional support if needed.
+South Korea said it would provide $2 million worth of humanitarian aid through international organizations.

 The United Nations allocated $5 million to start relief efforts.
 President Donald Trump said Friday that the U.S. was going to help with the response, but some experts were concerned about this effort given his administration’s deep cuts in foreign assistance.

-The Trump administration's cuts to the United States Agency for International Development have already forced the United Nations and non-governmental organization to cut many programs in Myanmar.

-AP writers Jerry Harmer and Grant Peck in Bangkok and Tong-hyung Kim in Seoul, South Korea, contributed to this report.
+AP writers Jerry Harmer and Grant Peck in Bangkok, Simina Mistreanu in Taipei and Tong-hyung Kim in Seoul, South Korea, contributed to this report.

 Credit: AP